Werribee - West

 The employment landscape in Werribee - West shows performance that lags behind national averages across key labour market indicators

-However, professional & technical services have limited presence with only 6.7% employment compared to the regional average of 10.1%.
-Analysis of SALM and ABS data for a 12-month period showed that employment increased by 5.8%, while the labour force grew by 6.7%, causing unemployment to rise by 0.8 percentage points.
-In contrast, Greater Melbourne saw employment growth of 3.0% and an unemployment rate increase of 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion in employment over five years and 13.7% over ten years.
-However, growth rates vary significantly between industry sectors.
-Applying these projections to Werribee - West's employment mix suggests local employment should increase by approximately 6.4% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Based on AreaSearch analysis of SALM and ABS data, the 12-month period saw employment increasing by 3.6% alongside a labour force increase of 4.7%, causing the unemployment rate to rise by 1.0 percentage points.
+This contrasts with Greater Melbourne, where employment rose by 2.4%, the labour force grew by 2.8%, and unemployment rose 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 can offer further insight into potential future demand within Werribee - West.
+These projections, covering five and ten-year periods, have been mapped against the local employment profile to estimate growth patterns.
+While national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Werribee - West's employment mix suggests local employment should increase by 6.4% over five years and 13.2% over ten years (please note this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections).

 Frequently Asked Questions - Employment